NotSirius-A/Weather-Bot/README.md

 Python app that sends e-mails with weather forecasts.
 It's designed to run daily on Linux systems using cronjob

 # Disclaimer
-This software is not meant for beginners, some code literacy and tech skills are required.
+This software is not meant for beginners, as some code literacy and tech skills are required.
 I've used raspberryPi 4B with raspbian to run this software.

 # How to use it